jonaslu/ain/README.md

 This enables you to specify things that vary across API calls either permanently in the .env file or one-shot via the command-line.
 Example:
 `PORT=5000 ain base.ain create-blog-post.ain`

 Environment-variables are expanded first and can be included in any subshell-expansion as command-names or arguments to scripts.

+Ain uses [envparse](https://github.com/hashicorp/go-envparse) for, well, parsing environment variables, so anything it can do, so can you!

 # Subshells
 Anything inside a $() is replaced with the result from running that shell-command and capturing it's output (STDIN).
 The shell-command can return multiple rows which will be inserted as separate rows in the template (e g returning two headers).